Combating Canned Food Myths

 The truth about the use of Bisphenol A in the protective linings of SOME (not all) metal food containers is the result of more than 60 years of research to develop the safest and most effective food can linings.
 Linings of canned foods serve an important role, creating a barrier between the metal and the food contained inside to maintain the safety, quality and nutritional value of these products.

 The FDA, among other international food safety agencies, has evaluated the extensive body of science and continue to affirm BPA’s safety in food packaging.
 “The available information continues to support the safety of BPA for the currently approved uses in food containers and packaging,” according to the FDA’s statement on BPA.
 Read more straight from the FDA here.

-It is also worth noting, due to consumer interest many can companies have found an alternative to BPA-lined metal packaging and are in the process of transitioning or have already moved to new can coatings.
+It is also worth noting, due to consumer interest many companies are transitioning to, or have already moved to new can coatings that do not contain BPA.
 The Canned Food Alliance has more on BPA here.

 At the end of the day, Americans are falling short on key nutrients.
 Having “All Forms” of fruits, vegetables, beans, lean meats and seafood on hand provides more options to increase your nutrient intake.
 After all, food is not nutritious unless it is consumed, and canned food is there when you need it!
 Enjoying balanced meals that include all forms of foods can lead to a healthy diet.
 And people should feel good about being able to enjoy cost-efficient, convenient, nutritious canned food all year long.
 There are hundreds of varieties of canned food available, packed in shelf-stable, recyclable steel cans.
 See how canned foods can add flavor and increase nutrient intake by viewing our recipes